The most complete guide to Southern Nevada's mining history.

 Highlights of this trail include: yucca and Joshua tree forests, limestone canyons with arches and caves, pioneer corral, natural springs, and fossil beds.
 Some of the wildlife we've seen along the trail have been: fox, coyote, bighorn sheep, burro, wild horse, deer, and elk.
 We haven't seen them in this area, but mountain lions are known to live in the higher elevation forests.

 Transportation, equipment, meals and supplies will not be provided.
 We will be stopping for lunch, but lunch will not be provided.
 This is not a cookout event.
 There will be no grill or fire for cooking.
 Only bring enough food and drinks for yourself and your party.
 We will not stop between meeting and destination.
 Make sure you stop for gas before meeting.

 Bring your radios.
 To avoid interference from others, a privacy tone has been added.
 If you have not reprogrammed your radios, I can do that for you when we meet.
 If this will be your first group event and own your own communications radio equipment, please email in advance for frequency programming.

 If you'd like to own your own radios, the inexpensive ones used by most are the Baofeng 888S which can be purchased from Amazon.
 If you've been to more than one of these events, you really should have your own radios so our loaners are available to first time participants.

 This will be an above ground event.
+Space will not be a problem.
+Invite as many guests as you'd like.
 There are no known open mine shafts or points of entry.
 No age or pet restrictions for this event, but snakes are out of hibernation and mountain lions frequent this area.
 Keep children and pets close.

 Attending this and any site group event is with the understanding, agreement, and acceptance of the event liability and waivers.